General Santos: Utilities

 In a bid to achieve an efficient and sustainable management of non-hazardous waste the city produces every single day, the finalization and construction of the city's waste water treatment facility is currently underway at the corner of P. Acharon and I. Santiago Boulevards.
 The said location is adjacent to the city public market and is the former site of the city's Fish Landing.
 The facility will include settling ponds and anaerobic reactors, among others.

 Likewise is the finalization stage for the construction of a multi-million peso solid waste management and disposal system in Barangay Sinawal.
 The new and modern solid waste management facility will replace the existing city dumpsite in Barangay Siguel.

 Security and civil defense

-The Philippine National Police, a military task force has been formed to protect the city from terrorist attacks and other crime.
+The Philippine National Police, a military task force, has been formed to protect the city from terrorist attacks and other crime.
 Task Force GenSan is affiliated with the Philippine Army and is headed by an army colonel.
-8 Police Stations are built on each barangay to keep the safety and a peaceful order in the city.
-Agencies and Organizations are forming a good and peaceful will to group an order in a city.
+Eight police stations are built on each barangay to keep the safety and a peaceful order in the city.